Interview by University of South Wales - Music Business, October 2020

 ● What are your goals for the rest of this year, and what objectives have you set for 2021?

 Remain consistent while maintaining positive mental and physical health.
-I would like to release my debut album in 2021.
+I would like to perform a lot more in 2021, I'm missing the stage!

 Music Business - Music and Sound